 Seiko would eventually eschew the Swiss-based chronometer certification in favor of their own, more stringent, standard, thusly beating the Swiss at their own game.
 And Seiko would go on to be the first to invent the automatic movement...but thats another story.
 King Seiko production lasted loosely from 1968-1974, with the Seiko introduction of its Astron, the first quartz watch, in 1969 ultimately spelling the death kneel of the KS high frequency movement.

 This King Seiko comes with a vintage mesh bracelet, leather strap, Pelican travel case, and springbar tool.

 1970 King Seiko 45-8010 Mechanical Chronometer

 CASE: Original 38mm (w/o crown, 39mm with) x 41.5mm stainless-steel case.
-Matching original caseback, with fully intact gold Seiko chronometer medallion - these KS medallions are frequently degraded to the point of non-existence over the decades by sweat, so the presence of one in such condition is a bonus.
+Matching original caseback, with a mostly intact gold Seiko chronometer medallion - these KS medallions are frequently degraded to the point of non-existence over the decades by sweat.

-MOVEMENT: Original 4500A Seiko 25-jewel manual-wind mechanical movement, manufactured in February 1970, which beats at 36,000 beats per hour. - chronometer test serial is clearly inscribed on movement.
-This KS was serviced in November 2020.
+MOVEMENT: Original 4500A Seiko 25-jewel hacking manual-wind mechanical movement, manufactured in July 1970, which beats at 36,000 beats per hour. - chronometer test serial is clearly inscribed on movement.

 CROWN: Original KS-signed stainless-steel crown.